 Unused sick time when leaving the University

-An employee who is eligible for retirement under HR54 - Continuation of Group Insurance After Age 60, Age 65, and After Retirement or Death shall receive 1/4 the cash value of the employee's unused sick leave; provided, however, such payment shall not exceed an amount equal to (a) 100 hours of pay, or (b) 136 hours of pay if the employee's accumulated sick leave balance is at least 3/4 of all sick leave earned.
-The cash equivalent of the unused sick leave is computed in the Workday Percentage Factor Calculator.
+An employee who meets the eligibility criteria to leave the University as a retiree as outlined in University policy HR54 is eligible to receive 1/4 the cash value of the employee's unused sick leave accruals, not to exceed an amount equal to 136 hours of pay.
+All sick leave payout amounts are calculated using the employee's full-time base pay or hourly rate.
+The cash equivalent of the unused sick leave is computed in the Monthly Pay Proration Calculator.
 The employee’s Human Resources area is responsible for calculating sick payout and will submit such to Payroll for processing.
 Effective June 30, 2017, Payroll combines the final paycheck AND any applicable sick and/or vacation payout in ONE final check.

 If an employee is not eligible for retirement under HR54 - Continuation of Group Insurance After Age 60, Age 65, and After Retirement or Death there is no sick time payout.